Divination

-Divination (from Latin divinare, 'to foresee, to foretell, to predict, to prophesy') is the attempt to gain insight into a question or situation by way of an occultic, standardized process or ritual.
-Used in various forms throughout history, diviners ascertain their interpretations of how a querent should proceed by reading signs, events, or omens, or through alleged contact or interaction with a supernatural agency.
+Divination is the attempt to gain insight into a question or situation by way of a magic ritual or practice.
+Using various methods, throughout history, diviners have been providing answers to querents by reading signs, events, or omens, often receiving insight through supernatural agencies such as spirits, gods, god-like-beings or the "will of the universe".

-Divination can be seen as a systematic method with which to organize what appears to be disjointed, random facets of existence such that they provide insight into a problem at hand.
-If a distinction is to be made between divination and fortune-telling, divination has a more formal or ritualistic element and often contains a more social character, usually in a religious context, as seen in traditional African medicine.
+Divination can be seen as an attempt to organize what appears to be random, so that it provides insight into a problem or issue at hand.
+Some practices of divination include astrology, Tarot card reading, rune casting, tea-leaf reading, Ouija boards, automatic writing, water scrying, numerology, pendulum divination and countless more.
+If a distinction is made between divination and fortune-telling, divination has a more formal or ritualistic element and often contains a more social character, usually in a religious context, as seen in traditional African medicine.
 Fortune-telling, on the other hand, is a more everyday practice for personal purposes.
 Particular divination methods vary by culture and religion.

+In its functional relation to magic in general, divination can have a preliminary and investigative role:

+the diagnosis or prognosis achieved through divination is both temporarily and logically related to the manipulative, protective or alleviative function of magic rituals.
+In divination one finds the cause of an ailment or a potential danger, in magic one subsequently acts upon this knowledge.